-Alan Rubin has over 30 years of experience serving as a government relations strategic professional.
-Mr. Rubin provides lobbying and advisory services to a wide range of clients in a variety of industries, notably in the banking and finance industries at the state and federal levels of government, focusing on municipal finance and green bond initiatives.
-He has also worked for clients in the sports, entertainment, national security, defense, and technology sectors.
+Alan has more than 30 years of experience serving as a government relations strategic professional.
+Alan provides lobbying and advisory services to a wide range of clients in a variety of industries, notably banking and finance, at the state and federal levels of government, focusing on municipal finance and green bond initiatives.
+He also has worked for clients in the sports, entertainment, gaming, national security, defense, and technology sectors.

-Prior to joining Blank Rome Government Relations, Mr. Rubin served as a principal at ADR Consulting Services where he conducted significant fundraising efforts for the Clinton 2016 Election Campaign as well as actively supported and assisted clients at the highest levels on various key initiatives, including:
+Prior to joining Blank Rome Government Relations, Alan served as a principal at ADR Consulting Services, where he conducted significant fundraising efforts for the Clinton 2016 Election Campaign, as well as actively supported and assisted clients at the highest levels on various key initiatives.

-Mr. Rubin previously served as a managing director at Tigress Financial services, providing advisory services to clients with resiliency planning, municipal bond issues, and disaster planning/storm financing matters.
-He also performed an analysis of the first MTA green bond for $250 million after Hurricane Sandy; provided advisory services for the comptroller of New York City for the city’s green bond underwriting program; and provided net neutrality advisory services for Bittorent in Washington, D.C., working with the Federal Communications Commission (“FCC”) on getting approvals under then-FCC Chairman Tom Wheeler.
+Alan previously served as a managing director at Tigress Financial services, providing advisory services to clients with resiliency planning, municipal bond issues, and disaster planning/storm financing matters.
+He performed an analysis of the first MTA green bond for $250 million after Superstorm Sandy; provided advisory services for the comptroller of New York City for the city’s green bond underwriting program; and provided net neutrality advisory services for Bittorent in Washington, D.C., working with the Federal Communications Commission (“FCC”) on getting approvals under then-FCC Chairman Tom Wheeler.

-He began his career as a senior vice president for Control Data Corporation's Super Computer Division and then went to Lehman Brothers’ investment banking division where he helped design and underwrite the catastrophic fund for hurricane relief and the rebuilding of the state of Florida.
+At Lehman Brothers’ investment banking division, Alan helped design and underwrite the catastrophic fund for hurricane relief and the rebuilding of the state of Florida.
 He served as the executive director of Beacon Council (the Miami-Dade Economic Development Agency), leading major reconstruction efforts after Hurricane Andrew and facilitating the economic recovery of small businesses devastated by the storm.

-Mr. Rubin is recognized as a leading professional in the field of natural and manmade disasters.
-He is the pioneer of designing the model for communities faced with base closure and economic downturn for the Department of Defense, with Secretary of Defense William Perry announcing that the plan was the “model for the nation” for communities affected by base closure.
+Alan is recognized as a leading professional in the field of natural and man-made disasters, and is co-head of Blank Rome’s Severe Weather Emergency Recovery Team (“SWERT”).
+He is the pioneer of designing the model for communities faced with base closure and economic downturn for the U.S. Department of Defense; former Secretary of Defense William Perry called this plan the “model for the nation” for communities affected by base closure.